 Waketime starts when your baby wakes.

 Waketime ends when you put your baby in his crib for a nap (or bedtime).
 NOT when baby falls asleep.

 Waketime DOES include feeding time.
 It is time your baby is awake.

 It sounds easy until you add in the “What ifs”.

-What if your baby doesn’t fall asleep for thirty minutes, is that still when waketime ended?
+What if my baby doesn’t fall asleep for thirty minutes, is when I put baby in bed still when waketime ended?

 What if your baby wakes up early and stays in the crib for a while before you get her up?
 Is that still when it starts?

 This is where things can get very tricky.